Please enter both an email address and a password.

 We welcome applications from all career grades and locations.
 Further information can be found in the role description.
 Complete this form to apply for the role.
 If you are having problems with applying, contact evidencesupport@rcseng.ac.uk.

 We welcome contributions to our key journals, the Bulletin, Annals and FDJ.
-Contact us to find out more.
+Submit your latest clinical or non-clinical research, or join us as a valued peer reviewer, supporting your profession and enhancing your knowledge.
+Please contact us to find out more.

 We commit to reform in order to increase diversity, inclusivity and accountability in everything we do and every decision we make.
 Find out more about our work and join one of our networks.

 Women in Surgery (WinS) is a national initiative dedicated to encouraging, enabling and inspiring women to fulfil their surgical career ambitions.
 We have over 6,000 women in our network and a Forum of elected members working on key projects throughout the year.
-Find out more about this work
+Join our network today.

 Share this page: